An Insider’s Guide to a South Africa Bucket List Trip

 3. THE GARDEN ROUTE

-You will be seduced by the sheer natural beauty of this drive.
-The 200 km stretch includes George, the Wilderness, Sedgefield, Knysna and Plettenberg Bay and ends in the Tsitsikamma Forest, a magic world of ferns, bird life and giant trees.
-The sandy beaches, lagoons and cliffs are worth taking the time to explore.
-For those of you who are adrenaline junkies drive the extra 26 km to the Bloukrans River Bridge to bungee from the highest commercial bungee bridge in the world.
+No South Africa bucket list trip is complete without a visit to the Garden Route.
+You will be seduced by the sheer natural beauty of a drive along the coast.
+The 200 km stretch includes George, the Wilderness, Sedgefield, Knysna and Plettenberg Bay and ends in the Tsitsikamma Forest, a magical world of ferns, bird life and giant trees.
+The sandy beaches, lagoons and cliffs are also worth exploring.
+If you are an adrenaline junkies then drive an extra 26 km to the Bloukrans River Bridge to bungee from the highest commercial bungee bridge in the world.

 4. THE KAROO